Attribution (marketing): Counterfactual procedure

 A marketer is often interested in understanding the 'base', or the likelihood that a consumer will convert without being influenced by marketing.
-This allows the marketer to understand the true effectiveness of the marketing plan.
+This allows the marketer to understand the true effectiveness of the marketing plan, or incrementality.
 The total number of conversions minus the 'base' conversions will give an accurate view of the number of conversions driven by marketing.
 The 'base' estimate can be approximated using the derived logistic function and using potential outcomes.

 Once the base is derived, the incremental effect of marketing can be understood to be the lift over the 'base' for each ad supposing the others were not seen in the potential outcome.
 This lift over the base is often used as the weight for that characteristic inside the attribution model.

 With the weights constructed, the marketer can know the true proportion of conversions driven by different marketing channels or tactics.

 Marketing mix and attribution models

 Depending on the company's marketing mix, they may use different types of attribution to track their marketing channels: